-The UN Victims' Rights Advocate Must Provide the BAI's 11 clients with assistance and support in accordance with the UN's Victim Assistance Policy accordance with their individual needs, and for a duration in accordance with their individual needs.
-Support will be provided through existing services, or where necessary through the establishment of new services.
+The UN Victims' Rights Advocate Must Provide the BAI's 11 clients with assistance and support in accordance with the UN's Victim Assistance Policy

 The VRA must provide adequate aid to the BAI's 11 clients, as required by the UN's Victim Assistance Policy.
 The Victim Assistance Policy applies to "complainants, victims and children born as a result of sexual exploitation and abuse".